Today (20th July 2017), Genesis and Notting Hill

 When will this happen?

-We are aiming to formally merge by 1 January 2018, with ‘legal close’ – the point at which the merger is agreed – taking place on 31 December 2017.
+We are aiming to formally complete our partnership by 1 January 2018, with ‘legal close’ – the point at which the partnership is agreed – taking place on 31 December 2017.

 The process could stop at any time before the contracts are signed, but our two Executive teams have been working together to try and identify any issues before problems arise.